SamanthaCord/magic_beans/README.md

+***MAGIC BEANS***

+Magic Beans is your essential Ideas Builder.
+Start a new session with Magic Beans any time you want to flesh out a new idea, define a new brand or revamp an existing one.
+This application is the perfect support tool for Creative Agencies running brainstorming sessions or client facing brand sessions, but it is intended to be used by anyone and everyone.

+Progress through 5 easy steps to better understand new ideas / your brand and come away with a PDF document of your findings and a clear path forward.

+Magic Beans is designed to get the user thinking creatively 'in the moment', so once a session ends (the end point dictated by the user), the session notes are saved to a PDF and erased, ready for your next idea.
+There's no sign up or profile creation, just jump on and grow your ideas.

+**HOW TO USE IT (AS A USER)**

+1. Click 'Start Session' to begin a new session
+2. Progress through the 5 steps, in any order, adding your own key words through the input field or click on the suggested keywords to add them to your bucket.
+3. You can add more keywords to any of the steps at any point, and also go back through steps and delete words you no longer wish to include.
+4. Click 'See Session Notes' to preview your work at anytime.
+5. Click 'Print Session Notes' from the preview page or through the 'Exit' button to download a PDF containing your session notes.
+6. To start a new session click 'Exit', 'End Session'

+**FUTURE Features**

+- Adjust step 5 to include 3 buckets 'keywords', 'descriptive', & 'wildcard' to help users think of names in three different ways
+- Find a better PDF generator and implement this
+- Add a custom domain

+**BUGS**

+- Make the question 'Randomiser' on each step always display a new question.
+Currently it occasionally trys to display the same Question twice, which appears to the user like the button isn't Working
+- Adjust responsive so it works seamlessly on tablet and mobile
+- Adjust CSS of bucket on all 5 steps so it doesn't clash with the bottom steps navigation on resize

+**HOW TO ADD TO THIS (as a developer)**

+- You will need to install the PDF generator packages: 'html2Canvas' & 'jsPDF'
+- You will need to install the npm package to autogenerate the date 'current-date'
+- You will need to install the npm package for the Session timer to work Timer from 'react.timer'

+#########################################DEFAULT REACT README############################################

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>